telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### reorderable `Boolean` *(default:false)*

 If set to `true` the user could reorder the columns by dragging their header cells.
 By default reordering is disabled.
+Multi-level headers allow reordering only in same level.

 #### Example - enable column reordering